jerome-bienaime/vaultauth/README.md

 Please make sure to update tests as appropriate.

 The repo now has an examples project powered by Storybook.
-Just run `npm run storybook` or `yarn storybook`
+Just run `npm run storybook`, `yarn storybook` or `pnpm run storybook`

 ## License